peteroupc/CBOR/docs/PeterO.BigInteger.md

         PeterO.BigInteger bthis,
         int smallValue);

-Returns a big integer with the bits shifted to the right.
+Shifts the bits of an arbitrary-precision integer to the right.

-For this operation, the BigInteger is treated as a two's complement representation.
-Thus, for negative values, the BigInteger is sign-extended.
+For this operation, the arbitrary-precision integer is treated as a two's complement representation.
+Thus, for negative values, the arbitrary-precision integer is sign-extended.

 <b>Parameters:</b>

- * <i>bthis</i>: Not documented yet.
+ * <i>bthis</i>: Another arbitrary-precision integer.

- * <i>smallValue</i>: Not documented yet.
+ * <i>bigValue</i>: A 32-bit signed integer.

 <b>Returns:</b>

-A BigInteger object.
+An arbitrary-precision integer.

 <b>Exceptions:</b>